keziasetokusumo/p3_project/README.md

 # Predicting SyriaTel's Customer Churn
+Using machine learning algorithms to build a model that classifies customers based on predicted churn behavior.

 ## Business Overview and Problem Statement
 This project focuses on leveraging data from [SyriaTel](https://www.kaggle.com/datasets/becksddf/churn-in-telecoms-dataset), a telecommunications company, to determine if a given customer will soon churn.
 Within a business context, churn is defined as the rate at which customers discontinue doing business with a provider over a defined period of time.
 Churn is a metric that companies within the telecommunications space closely track.